Grace's Guide To British Industrial History

 Described in 'The Engineer' in 1875[1]

-The bridge remains in service.
+The bridge remains in use, at least as a footbridge.

 Historic England listing here.